 While larger trials on human subjects are needed to further understand the many potential coriander health benefits, this plant has some remarkable capabilities for improving your health.
 The leaves, stems, roots, and seeds of the plant all offer some benefit, so try adding fresh cilantro, whole coriander seeds, and coriander powder to your cooking.
 For the most potent form, you can purchase coriander oil, and add a few drops to a glass of water or a smoothie, or put them straight under your tongue for efficient absorption.

-Have you ever used coriander oil?
+Have you ever used coriander oil and experienced coriander benefits firsthand?
 Do you add coriander seed or cilantro to your dishes?
 Share your experience with this exceptional herb in the comments section below.

 Comp Biochem Physiol B Biochem Mol Biol.
 2013 Sep;166(1):65-72.